 - ITAS Issuance

 The Immigration authorities will process and verify all the collected data.
-The process is expected to be completed in two working days after the biometrics process.
+The process is for two working days after the biometrics process.

 How can Double M help?

-Second Home Visa is a newly introduced policy in Indonesia aimed to attract more visitors into the country.
-Double M strives to help our clients throughout the application process.
+Second Home Visa is a new policy in Indonesia which aims to attract more visitors into the country.
+Double M strives to help our clients with our immigration services.
 Should you have any inquiries, please contact us.